Sincerely Students

 9. Minimalist

 Like the name suggests, Minimalist helps you create lists in a minimal yet functional way.
-This is a mobile app that you can download, and upon entering the app, you’ll be able to add taks like this:
+This is a mobile app that you can download, and upon entering the app, you’ll be able to add tasks like this:

 Simply pull down to create a new task.
 Once you complete it, swipe right to mark it as done.
 You can also use the built-in concentration timer, which provides white noise and a Pomodoro timer you can use.